SciMatter

 On this page

-SciMatter’s story began in a familiar scenario for publicly funded research institutes: expensive equipment and machinery sitting unused after the end of a project.
+The story of SciMatter began in a familiar scenario for publicly funded research institutes: expensive equipment and machines standing around unused after a project has been completed.
 Dr. Victor Izraylit and his co-founder Dr.-Ing.
-Muhammad Farhan recognised potential in this problem and developed the idea of using this equipment to perform scientific services for industrial partners and startups.
+Muhammad Farhan recognized potential in this problem and developed the idea of using this equipment for scientific services for industrial partners and start-ups.

 Support from Startup Port and challenges

-Like many spin-offs, Victor and Farhan faced major challenges, particularly in relation to legal issues and the start-up formalities.
-This is where the support of the Startup Port came into play, particularly through the contact with Dr Angelika Eichenlaub, who accompanied the start-up process.
+Like many spin-offs, Victor and Farhan also faced major challenges, particularly with regard to legal issues and the founding formalities.
+This is where the support of the Startup Port came into play, especially through the contact with Dr. Angelika Eichenlaub, who accompanied the founding process.

-The vision behind SciMatter and the founders’ personal motivation
+The vision behind SciMatter and the personal motivation of the founders

-Dr Muhammad Farhan adds: ‘As co-founder and managing partner at SciMatter, I bring technology, innovation and business together to deliver breakthrough solutions in the field of polymer processing and materials development.’
-Farhan also leads technology transfer projects at the Helmholtz Centre Hereon and brings extensive experience in developing and optimising materials and managing plastics processing and testing laboratories.
+Dr. Muhammad Farhan adds: “As co-founder and managing partner of SciMatter, I bring together technology, innovation and business to develop breakthrough solutions in the field of polymer processing and materials development.
+Farhan also leads technology transfer projects at the Helmholtz Centre Hereon and has extensive experience in developing and optimizing materials and managing plastics processing and testing laboratories.

-Learning from the start-up – tips for prospective founders
+Learning from startups – tips for aspiring founders

-SciMatter was not only a successful spin-off, but also a ‘test balloon’ for the institute from which it originated.
+SciMatter was not only a successful spin-off, but also a “test balloon” for the institute from which it emerged.
 The foundation was not only linked to the development of the company, but also helped to further develop the institute’s transfer mechanisms.

 Outlook and future developments

-SciMatter has now been running successfully for about a year and acts as a side business to support the team’s main project: The development of a smart textile for the medtech sector.
+SciMatter has been running successfully for about a year now and serves as a side business to support the team’s main project: The development of an intelligent textile for the medical technology industry.
 This technology is intended to make it easier to put on and take off compression stockings and thus improve patient compliance.

-‘Although it would be possible to extend the SciMatter model to other scientific institutions, it would be a full-time job,’ explains Farhan.
+It would be possible to extend the SciMatter model to other scientific institutions, but that would be a full-time job,” explains Farhan.
 For the founders, the project is a useful addition to their main work, but at the same time offers valuable sources of income and synergy effects for their research.

 Conclusion

-This story of SciMatter shows how science and industry can be successfully brought together and how start-ups can benefit from the smart use of existing resources.
-Founding scientists can learn from Victor and Farhan’s experience, especially when it comes to bridging the gap between research and the market.
+The story of SciMatter shows how science and industry can be successfully brought together and how start-ups can benefit from the intelligent use of existing resources.
+Founders can learn from Victor and Farhan’s experience, especially when it comes to bridging the gap between research and the market.

 Scimatter.com